emissary-ingress/emissary/docs/how-to/tls-termination.md

 Instead of manually issuing SSL certificates and updating a Kubernetes secret, you can use [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager) to automatically create and renew SSL certificates from [Let's Encrypt](https://letsencrypt.org/)

+To deploy `kube-cert-manager`, follow their [deployment guide](https://github.com/PalmStoneGames/kube-cert-manager/blob/master/docs/deployment-guide.md)

+`kube-cert-manager` uses [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) to manage TLS certificates in a Kubernetes cluster

 ### Example Let's Encrypt Certificate

-This is an example of a Let's Encrypt certificate resource which will create the `ambassador-certs` secret.
+This is an example of a Let's Encrypt `Certificate` resource which will cause `kube-cert-manager` to create the `ambassador-certs` secret.

 ```yaml
 apiVersion: "stable.k8s.psg.io/v1"